jfalxa/wchooks/README.md

 [→ See the example](/example/components/ref.js)

 Create a reference to an object that will remain at the same address for the whole life of the component.
-The value is then accessible through `ref.value`
+The value is then accessible through `ref.value`.

 ```typescript
 interface Ref<T> {